teuben/teunix/Install/Linux_U20.04.md

 # Linux  Ubuntu 20.04 LTS

 To be released April 23, 2020.
+This is my draft writeup, check back around May 1 for a more "final" version.

 ## Summary

-Nice things:
+Nice things (for most of these you need extra packages)

 1. dolphin finally integrates Google Drive
 2. kdeconnect finally works for me (sending files from laptop to phone, and vice versa)
-3. krunner (like finder on a mac) also searches for browser tabs, really useful
+3. krunner (like the Finder on a mac) also searches for browser tabs, really useful
 4. thunderbird integrates well with calendars ("cp -a ~/.thunderbird" worked)
+5. the latte dock is something I'll try out, looks very functional, but can it coexist?
-5. lots of nice widgets, which i still need to optimize life around
+6. lots of nice widgets, which i still need to optimize life around
-6. zoom and skype work (but need to pay attention to install packages before, see below)
+7. zoom and skype work (but need to pay attention to install packages before, see below)

+What I don't like:

+1. the growth of apps via snap.
+Fills your df and wasts diskspace.

 ## Details

-This description is currently being revised, as I plan to transition from 18.04 to 20.04

 Before we start, there are two ways to install U20:  fresh  and updating from U18.
 My experience has always been that the former is more stable.
 More than often weird things happen